Best practices for optimal performance of Azure Database for MySQL - Flexible Server

 innodb_buffer_pool_dump_pct.
 By default, this parameter is set to

 InnoDB buffer pool warmup parameters are only supported in general purpose storage servers with up to 16-TB storage.
-For more information, see Azure Database for MySQL storage options.
+For more information, see Azure Database for MySQL flexible server storage options.